zhaoyao91/react-bootstrap-easy-dialog/README.md

 ## Options

-The following options can be passed into `Dialog`, `DialogProvider` as the props, or `dialog.alert`, `dialog.confirm`, `dialog.prompt` as the second arguments.
+The following options can be passed into `Dialog`, `DialogProvider` as the props, or `dialog.alert`, `dialog.confirm`, `dialog.prompt` as the second argument.

 - `title`? : string
 - `inputProps`? : object // options passed into the underlining [Form.Control](https://react-bootstrap.github.io/components/forms/#form-control-props)